 Stewart and his wife, Sunny, have two sons and live in West Vancouver.

 Stewart is a member of Seymour Golf & Country Club, Evergreen Squash Club and Terminal City Club.
 He spends his a lot if time golfing, skiing, cycling, kitesurfing and playing squash.

-Ruth was employed as a public school teacher in District 38, Richmond, BC for over 20 years.
+Ruth was employed as a public school teacher in District 38, Richmond, BC for over 20 years and holds a B.Ed. and M.Ed.
 Two members of her family have been formally diagnosed with ADHD.
 This has lead to a life long quest to learn and promote understanding of the condition and also to provide meaningful support.

 She taught at the primary and intermediate levels and finally at an innovative interdisciplinary programme for 120 students wanting to return to school to complete academic qualifications for high school completion.
 She and her colleagues were invited to consult for 'New Visions for Public Schools' in Harlem and the Bronx, USA.

 In 1991, she became a director of The African Children’s Book Box Society, a literacy project in East Africa.
 Every year, she volunteers for 4 to 6 weeks in poverty stricken classrooms.
 Recently, her first children’s story was published in both Kiswahili and English.
 'Paseka, a little Elephant, Brave’ explores the plight of being an orphan, developing resilience and searching for support in a new community.

 As Vice President, Community Services, Yasmin Jetha plays a pivotal role in the planning and transformative changes necessary to achieve VCH's vision for a new, integrated model of primary and community care.
 She oversees six Regional Program Leadership Teams - Primary Care; Home Health; End of Life; Mental Health & Substance Use; Residential Care; and Medicine.